igorkulman/coding-journal/content/post/2019-08-14-creating-context-menu-with-highlight/index.md

 ### 2. `UIViewController` with the original view snapshot

-The next step is to create a `UIViewController` that will be shown in the new window.
+The next step was to create a `UIViewController` that will be shown in the new window.

 #### Dim effect

-First just set the background to some level of semi-transparent black
+First I just set the background to some level of semi-transparent black

 {{< highlight swift >}}
 let backgroundDuration: TimeInterval = 0.1